Lynn Tilton defends against allegation of loan fund 'shell game'

-DOVER, Del., Aug 11 (Reuters) - Embattled investor Lynn Tilton defended herself in a Delaware court on Wednesday against allegations that she had not disclosed the complex holdings of $2.5 billion distressed debt funds that she lost control of this year.
+DOVER, Del.
+(Reuters) - Embattled investor Lynn Tilton defended herself in a Delaware court on Wednesday against allegations that she had not disclosed the complex holdings of $2.5 billion distressed debt funds that she lost control of this year.

 The flamboyant Tilton testified for five hours about complex loan vehicles known as the Zohar funds that she created more than a decade ago.
 The funds have financed her investments in ailing companies such as Dura Automotive Systems, earning her the title of "Diva of Distressed."